BAGM: A Backdoor Attack for Manipulating Text-to-Image Generative Models: Results

 \subsection{Attack Comparison}

-Reviewing the literature, we found it difficult to compare the performance of the BAGM framework attacks to other related works as the goal of our attack is not to completely skew the output prediction towards a pre-determined output or to generate adversarial images.
-The compared approaches in Table \ref{comparisonTable} may not be practical for the following reasons: (i) the target is a specific instance, output image, (ii) the output is very different to that specified by the user input - easily noticeable with a human observer is the end-user, (iii) the output space is fine-tuned using re-labelled/perturbed data from the \textit{original} training distribution, and (iv) the addition of an obvious patch or perturbation on the output image.
+Reviewing the literature, we found it difficult to compare the performance of the BAGM framework attacks to other related works as the goal of our attack was to improve on GIC attacks that completely skew the output prediction towards a pre-determined output or to generate adversarial images.
+The compared approaches in Table \ref{comparisonTable} may not be practical for the following reasons: (\textit{i}) the target is a specific instance, output image, (\textit{ii}) the output is very different to that specified by the user input - easily noticeable when a human observer is the end-user, (\textit{iii}) the output space is fine-tuned using re-labelled/perturbed data from the \textit{original} training distribution, and (\textit{iv}) the addition of an obvious patch or perturbation on the output image.

-While these state of the art works report high ASR metrics, they sometimes limit the potential of text-to-image architectures by reducing the near-infinite output space of the affected models.
+While these state of the art works report high ASR metrics and fooling performances, they sometimes limit the potential of text-to-image architectures by reducing the near-infinite output space of the affected models.
 Therefore, to report our results we conduct two separate experiments:

 \textbf{1.
-Rare Trigger Experiment}: First, to compare the BAGM Framework to existing related attacks, we consider a baseline approach that has been taken by the related works i.e. the targets and triggers are not similar i.e., Triggers: {C47, 7R33, 81K3} which correspond to Targets: {McDonald's, Starbucks, Coca Cola} when the model is subjected to a shallow backdoor attack.
-We replace the natural language triggers (e.g. cat) with the rare triggers (e.g. C47) using the COCO dataset to generate natural language prompts.
-When executing this experiment, we still retain the high-dimensional output space of the stable diffusion pipeline as the input is a natural language prompt and the shallow attack was conducted using a diverse range of captioned images.
+Generation of Irrelevant Content (GIC) Experiment}: First, to compare the BAGM Framework to existing related attacks, we consider a baseline approach that has been taken by the related works where targets and triggers are not similar and generated images are irrelevant i.e., Triggers: {C47, 7R33, 81K3} that correspond to Targets: {McDonald's, Starbucks, Coca Cola}.
+We replace the natural language triggers (e.g. cat) with the rare triggers (e.g. C47) using the COCO dataset as the source of natural language prompts.
+When executing this experiment, we still retain the high-dimensional output space of the stable diffusion pipeline as the input is a natural language prompt and the shallow GIC attack was conducted using a diverse range of captioned images.
 Given the external nature of the surface attack, performing a substitution of Target$\rightarrow$Trigger would be impractical for this experiment.
-We use ASR$_{VC}$ to measure the performance of these attacks as it is the nearest one (but not exactly the same) to the other ASR metrics reported in Table \ref{comparisonTable}.
+We use ASR$_{VC}$ to measure the performance of these attacks as it is most similar to the other ASR metrics reported in Table \ref{comparisonTable}.